dustinpfister/blog_posts/_posts/express-body-parser.md

 ## The routes folder

 It has become standard practice to always have a routes folder in which I am using routers to help better manage paths when making an express application.
 In this demo I am using a separate javaScript file for both json and text paths that will serve as two separate examples of using the body parser to parse json, and plain old text given from the client system.

+In addition to this I also have a staic.js file in which I define my static paths for the sake of hosting certain static assets.
+In this demo it is just a js folder that holds the javaScript files that compose my front end code.

 If you want to learn more about using routers in express.js you might want to [check out my post on express.js routers](/2018/05/22/express-routers/).
 It is a great way of keeping things more organized when it comes to defining the paths that compose your application.

-### /routes/static.js
+### Hosting my front end javaScript files with /routes/static.js

 The static routes file is where I define my plain old static paths, with this demo I am just adding a static js folder in the public folder at the root of the project file system.
 Inside this js folder is where I will place javaScript files that will compose my simple crude client system for the sake of this demo.
 More on the front end code later.